Statistical EL is ExpTime-complete: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the Polish Ministry of Science and Higher Education program ``Diamentowy Grant'' no.~DI2017~006447.
 The author would like to thank Ania Karykowska and Elisa B{\"o}hl for reading the draft of this note as well as Piotr Witkowski for serving as a rubber duck while ``rubber duck debugging'' the proof ideas.
+He also grateful for many grammar corrections and improvement ideas given by anonymous IPL reviewers.